aaron-grau/curic/react/readings/api_interactions_in_redux.md

 ## Creating an API Utility

-The first and most basic step to setting up AJAX is to create a utility file that exports methods that we can call to make requests to the API.
+The most basic step to setting up an AJAX framework is to create a utility file that exports methods that we can call to make requests to the API.

 ```
-// frontend/utils/cat_api_util.js
+// utils/cat_api_util.js

 export const fetchCats = (success, error) => {
 	$.ajax({